izcheung/mySQLWorkBenchUserDoc/docs/task1.md

     > ```CREATE DATABASE``` intializes a new database in the SQL server.

-5. Click the refresh button to see your database appear on the schema pane:
+5. Click the refresh button to see your database appear on the schema pane.

     !!! success
         ![Database Created](./images/DatabaseName4.jpg){ align=left }